Unexploded WW2 incendiary bomb found buried under Bristol garden

 Whilst gardening in Pensford, two local residents discovered a 79 year old 1kg incendiary bomb.

 The inert tail section of a second 1kg incendiary accompanied the full bomb, indicating another tailless bomb might be lurking nearby.

 Even the shallowest ground works can encounter bombs such as these.
 Weighing in at just 1kg, incendiary sub-munitions could only achieve limited penetration in soft ground.

 What is a 1kg German incendiary bomb?

-A small WWII-era bomb with a magnesium alloy body and incendiary fill comprising a chemical called thermite.
+This device is a small WWII-era bomb with a magnesium alloy body and incendiary fill containing a chemical called thermite.
 As it struck the ground, a percussion charge would ignite the thermite and the bomb.

 The standard B1E type accounted for the majority of bomb loads, however some included a small explosive with a delay fuse.
 The inclusion of these models acted as a deterrence to anyone attempting to extinguish the bomb before it could fully ignite.